reflagcom/docs/product-handbook/data-export.md

 Read our [AWS S3](../integrations/aws-s3.md) data export guide.
 {% endhint %}

 You can also schedule data exports that run on a **daily** or **weekly** cadence.
-If enabled, Bucket automatically generates and exports a `CSV` file for each day or week and saves it to your S3-compatible file storage provider (such as _AWS S3_, _Google Cloud Storage_, _Cloudflare R2_, and others).
+If enabled, Reflag automatically generates and exports a `CSV` file for each day or week and saves it to your S3-compatible file storage provider (such as _AWS S3_, _Google Cloud Storage_, _Cloudflare R2_, and others).

 * **Daily export**: Runs every day after `00:00 UTC` and exports a snapshot of the data as it was at `00:00 UTC`.&#x20;
 * **Weekly export**: Runs every Monday after `00:00 UTC` and exports a snapshot of the data as it was at `00:00 UTC on Monday`.